pspacek/draft-ietf-deleg-base/draft-ietf-deleg.md

 The presentation values for server-name and include-name are as full-qualified domain names.
 The wire formats are the same as the wire formats for domain names, and MUST NOT be compressed.

-If any of these keys are used, it MUST have a value (that is, it cannot be a key with a zero-length value).
+If any one of these keys is used, it MUST have a value (that is, it cannot be a key with a zero-length value).

 A DELEG or DELEGI record SHOULD carry exactly one set of server information, chosen from the following: